-This fine Wallaby, which is distinguished from all other species by the greater length of its tail, and by the black mark which commences at the occiput and runs down the centre of the back, is an inhabitant of the interior, and is particularly abundant in all the scrubs clothing the sides of the hills that run parallel to the rivers Mokai and Namoi; and, although I cannot positively assert that such is the case, I have reason to believe that it inhabits all similar situations between the above-mentioned localities and the great Murray scrub in South Australia.
-I have never heard of its having been seen between the ranges and the coast, a circumstance that may be attributed to the brush being of a totally different character, and the vegetation more dense and humid than on the dry stony hills of the interior.
-Like the other members of the genus, it is strictly gregarious, and is so numerous, that I found no difficulty in procuring as many specimens as I pleased; it was, however, more often shot as an article of food than for any other purpose.
+This fine Wallaby, which is distinguished from all other species by the greater length of its tail, and by the black mark which commences at the occiput and runs down the centre of the back, is an inhabitant of the interior, and is particularly abundant in all the scrubs clothing the sides of the hills that run parallel to the rivers Mokai and Namoi; and although I cannot positively assert that such is the case, I have reason to believe that it inhabits all similar situations between the above-mentioned localities and the great Murray scrub in South Australia.
+I have never heard of its having been seen between the ranges and the coast, a circumstance that may be attributed to the brush being of a totally different character, the vegetation being more dense and humid than the dry stony hills of the interior.
+Like the other members of the genus it is strictly gregarious; it is in fact so numerous that I found not the slightest difficulty in procuring as many specimens as I pleased, and it was more often shot as an article of food than for any other purpose.
 Its flesh is excellent, and when the vast continent of Australia becomes more thickly inhabited, it will doubtless be justly esteemed.
-The natives often resort to the haunts of this species, and commit great havoc among them, both for the sake of their flesh as food, and for their skins as articles of clothing.
-They have various modes of capturing them, sometimes making use of large nets; at other times they are driven by dogs from side to side of the brush, which affords the hunters abundant opportunities of spearing or killing them with the waddy as they pass the open spots.
+The natives often resort to the haunts of this species and commit great havoc among them, both for the sake of their flesh as food, and for their skins as articles of clothing.

+They have various modes of capturing them, sometimes making use of large nets, at other times they are driven by dogs from side to side of the brush, which affords the hunters abundant opportunities of spearing or killing them with the waddy as they pass the open spots.